and the 'Trouble' with Point of View

 Stanislaus Burzynski and Cancer

 One might say regarding Semmelweis, 'That was 200 years ago.
 Now, we are much more sophisticated and educated."
 Well, the exact same thing is happening in America today with the most effective cure for cancer ever discovered (in the 1970's) by Stanislaus Burzynski.
-But this is an even more insidious case, for there are huge sums of money involved, approximately a trillion dollars a year . . .
+But this represents an even more insidious case, for there are huge sums of money involved, approximately a trillion dollars a year . . .
 I am referring to Cancer and the search for a cure for cancer which are serious business.

 (Please view the documentary: Cancer: A serious Business, by Eric Merola).

 "The inertia of the human mind and its resistance to innovation are most clearly demonstrated, not, as one might expect, by the ignorant mass- which is easily swayed once its imagination is caught- but by professionals with a vested interest in tradition and in the monopoly of learning.
 Innovation is a twofold threat to academic mediocrities: it endangers their oracular authority, and it evokes the deeper fear that their whole, laboriously constructed intellectual edifice might collapse.
-The academic backwoodsmen have been the curse of genius from Aristarchus to Darwin and Freud; they stretch, a solid and hostile phalanx of pedantic mediocrities, across the centuries."
+The academic backwoodsmen have been the curse of genius from Aristarchus to Darwin and Freud; they stretch, a solid and hostile phalanx of pedantic mediocrities,

 – Arthur Koestler, 'The Nightwalkers"